nagesh1805/termtyper/README.md

 ### Versions
+#### 2.0.1
+> Fixed mistakes in the text of movie scripts in the English Language Category
 #### 2.0.0
 > **Added features:**
 >>1.
 Maintains performance statistics (All-time, Month, Week, Day) with total time (in minutes), top speed (wpm), and average speed (wpm) and also display the Histogram for typing speed.